ttlion/sdtDBN/README.md

  -i,--inputFile <file>                  Input CSV file to be used for
                                         network learning.
  -inf,--inferenceFile <file>            File with variables to perform
-                                        inference on
+                                        inference on.
  -infFmt,--inferenceFormat <file>       Format to present inference.
 Can
-                                        be mostProb or distrib, to give
+                                        be distrSampl, to give only a
+                                        value sampled according to the
+                                        distribution; mostProb, to give
-                                        only the most probable value or
+                                        only the most probable value; or
+                                        distrib, to give the full
-                                        the full distribution, for each
+                                        distribution, for each attribute
+                                        specified (where distrSampl is
+                                        applied to intermmediate nodes).
-                                        attribute specified.
-Default is
+                                        Default is distrSampl.
-                                        mostProb.
  -is,--inputStaticFile <file>           Input CSV file with static
                                         features to be used for network
                                         learning.